-Taquitos and flautas are sometimes categorized by their size, shape, or the particular kind of tortilla used in their preparation.
+Taquitos and flautas can be categorized by their size, shape or the particular kind of tortilla used in their preparation.
 However, as with other Mexican dishes, these distinctions aren't always carried out and the dishes and names are interchangeable.

-Other times, the crucial difference is found in the length.
-In some areas of Mexico, a flauta is very long and thin, made from a burrito-sized flour tortilla or similarly-sized corn one.
+At times, the crucial difference between flautas and taquitos is found in their length.
+In some areas of Mexico, a flauta is very long and thin and made from a burrito-sized flour tortilla or similarly-sized corn one.
 Taquitos, on the other hand, are the shorter versions, rolled from regularly-sized corn or flour tortillas—or even from small appetizer-sized ones if the taquitos are intended as a snack or first course, rather than as an entree.

 To further complicate matters, many street food stands in central and southern Mexico sell a very similar item (usually a corn tortilla folded around a filling) and call it a fried quesadilla—even when (as happens in the Mexico City area) it does not contain cheese!
-Quesadillas, however, are usually not fried for as long as are flautas/taquitos, resulting in a much less crunchy product.
+Quesadillas, however, are usually not fried for as long as flautas or taquitos are, resulting in a much less crunchy product.

-In any case, flautas and/or taquitos are usually served topped with or on a bed of chopped lettuce or cabbage, sometimes accompanied by diced tomatoes, onions, and/or avocados.
-They are often adorned with shredded or crumbled cheese and crema or sour cream, and offered with a choice between two or more sauces (often a red one and green one) as a condiment.
+With all of their differences, flautas and/or taquitos are usually served in the same manner--topped with or on a bed of chopped lettuce or cabbage, sometimes accompanied by diced tomatoes, onions, and/or avocados.
+They are often adorned with shredded or crumbled cheese and crema or sour cream and offered with a choice of two or more sauces (often a red one and green one) as a condiment.
 Guacamole and/or refried beans are also frequently included as part of a serving of taquitos or flautas.